ganrad/ose-fis-auto-dealer/README.md

   $ oc get pods
   ```
   * At this point, you should have successfully built an Apache Camel based RESTful microservice using OpenShift FIS tooling and deployed the same to OpenShift PaaS!
-12. Open a command line window and tail the output from the application Pod.
+10. Open a command line window and tail the output from the application Pod.

    ```
    $ oc get pods
    $ oc log pod -f <pod name>
    ```
    Substitute the name of your Pod in the command above.
-13. Create and save a few XML data files into the corresponding source directory (exported directory) on the NFS server.
+11. Create and save a few XML data files into the corresponding source directory (exported directory) on the NFS server.
 Sample XML data files are provided in the *data* directory.
-The XML data files should be immediately read by the microservice and you should be able to view corresponding messages in the command window.
-See below.
+The XML files should be immediately read by this microservice, the data should be converted to JSON format & persisted to the collection *'ose'* within MongoDB database *'test'*.
+You should also be able to view corresponding log messages in the command window as shown below.

    ```
    2016-05-17 22:52:08,531 [e://target/data] INFO  readVehicleFiles               - Read Vehicle Data File : /deployments/target/data/vn01.xml